-This chapter covers the setup of Veyon for connecting it to LDAP-compatible servers to Veyon.
-Below we will just use the generic term LDAP and thereby mean all LDAP-compatible products and technologies such as OpenLDAP, Samba or Active Directory.
-LDAP integration enables you to use most of the information about users, user groups, computers and rooms from existing environments, instead of manually reshaping them through the Veyon configuration.
-Once configured Veyon Master can load rooms and computers to be displayed directly from the directory service.
+This chapter covers the setup of Veyon for connecting it to LDAP-compatible servers.
+In the following the generic term LDAP will be used and refers to all LDAP-compatible products and technologies such as OpenLDAP, Samba or Active Directory.
+LDAP integration enables you to use information about users, user groups, computers and locations that already exist in most environments, instead of manually replicating it in the Veyon configuration.
+Once configured Veyon Master can retrieve locations and computers to be displayed directly from the directory service.
 Additionally LDAP users and user groups can serve as a base for Computer access control.

-The configuration of LDAP integration can be done on configuration page LDAP in Veyon Configurator.
+The configuration of the LDAP integration is done on configuration page LDAP in Veyon Configurator.
 The page is divided into several subpages for Basic settings, Environment settings, Advanced settings and Integration tests.

 The basic settings affect all basic parameters for accessing an LDAP server.
 They are mandatory for a properly working LDAP integration.